Welcome

 I think that most people with doctorates would agree that a PhD is not awarded to people because they are particularly bright or smart.
 If you had to be a genius then I wouldn’t have a PhD.
 Indeed, I don’t consider myself to be particularly clever, but I worked very hard to get my PhD.
 I was hampered by the fact that I didn’t know anything about the goals and aims of the academic process of working towards a PhD, so it took a lot more work, wasted time, and (let’s not mince our words) real pain.
 The end product was a fraction of the potential that I could have achieved, if I had understood more about the process.
 If I had only had a guide to tell me what it was all about, I could have saved myself so much time and energy.
 In short, I feel that I was uninitiated, and this is the guide I wish that I had had.

 So, this guide is my practical attempt to help you to get the most that you can out of your PhD time.
-After all, it should be an amazing journey that culminates with you achieving academic maturity: the ability to conceive and carry out scientific investigations.
+You will doubtless hear many academics referring to your PhD studies as the best of times.
+Their retrospective view probably won’t resonate with you as it’s easy to forget all of the hard work involved.
+But you can only make the most out of your time if you know what you are trying to achieve, and that is the aim of this guide.
+After all, yoru PhD should be an amazing journey of discovery that culminates with you achieving academic maturity: the ability to conceive and carry out scientific investigations.
 When you have a PhD, you become a scientist.
-Too often, however, it’s a nightmare journey of cul-de-sacs, and groping in the dark.

 You should be aware from the outset that doing a PhD is a major undertaking.
 It will take several years of your life and will impact heavily on your day to day life, to the extent that your mental health may suffer.
 A PhD represents the culmination of an incredible amount of work, not to mention that you’ve already had to complete one to three previous degrees beforehand.
 It may not be something that you ever finish to your own satisfaction.
 But finish it you must.